ofnote/tsalib/README.md

 #### One-stop shape transforms: `warp` operator

-The `warp` operator allows squeezing in a **sequence** of shape transformations in a single line using [TSN](notebooks/shorthand.md).
+The `warp` operator enables squeezing in a **sequence** of shape transformations in a single line using [TSN](notebooks/shorthand.md).
 The operator takes in an input tensor, a sequence of shape transformations, and the corresponding transform types (view transform -> 'v', permute transform -> 'p').
 See docs for transform types [here](notebooks/shorthand.md#warp-transformation).

 ```python
     x: 'btd' = torch.randn(B, T, D)